 Phase 3: Time for a Better Tracking Mechanism

-QuickBooks is purchased and set up quickly, but not correctly.
-(Well, at least you have QuickBooks in place, right?)
-Wrong.
+QuickBooks is purchased and set up quickly, but maybe not correctly.

 Phase 4: Tax Time!

 The entrepreneur needs help and secures a CPA to file the company’s tax return.
 The CPA reviews QuickBooks and revises the chart of accounts to classify income and expenses in order to file tax returns.

 Phase 5: The Business is Growing – Time to Expand

 It is time to borrow money and the bank is looking for the company’s financial statements.
 That includes the Balance Sheet that you may not fully understand.
 Time for a bookkeeper!